 The East Bay Regional Park Fire Department uses several different methods to modify or reduce the amount or availability of wildland fuels for any fire that may occur.
 Ladder and surface fuels such as grass, brush, forest litter, and down logs and branches are modified or removed by hand crews, prescribed fire, mowing, weed-eating, masticating, or animal grazing.
 Dense tree stands are often thinned to remove some of the trees that typically contributes to fuel loading and to reduce the potential for wildfire to spread in the tree canopies.

-For more information about different Fuels Management treatments see Fuels Management Techniques.
+For more information about different Fuels Management treatments see Fuels Management Techniques [PDF]

 The EBRPD Fire Department follows the Wildfire Hazard Reduction and Resource Management Plan as a guiding tool for what fuel management approaches should be used throughout the East Bay Parks.
 The plan is consulted for strategies to implement the various types of fuels management processes.
 Because the execution of any project will affect the surrounding environment, the associated Environmental Impact Report (EIR) informs concerned parties about the anticipated effects of implementing the plan.

-You can find both resources on the East Bay Hills Wildfire Hazard Reduction And Resource Management Plan and EIR page.
+You can find both resources on the East Bay Hills Wildfire Hazard Reduction And Resource Management Plan and Environmental Impact Report.

 Visitors to the East Bay Regional Parks may encounter cattle, sheep or goats grazing on the grasslands.
 The District uses grazing animals as a practical and economic resource management tool.
 Grazing helps reduce fire hazards by controlling the amount and distribution of grasses and other potential fuel.
 Around urban settings, goats are often used in conjunction with human work crews and prescribed burns to create fuel breaks –a proactive effort to manage future wildfires.